Piping Up About Whole-House Repiping

-Have you turned on the faucet, and the water is brown, dusty, or cloudy?
+Have you turned on the faucet and the water is brown, dusty, or cloudy?
 Are you constantly paying for plumbing work and repairs?
-If any of this sound familiar, you could need whole house repiping.
+If any of this sounds familiar, you could need whole-house repiping.

-But what does whole house repiping mean?
+But what does whole-house repiping mean?
 That sounds daunting and dare we say, draining?
-Whole house repiping is putting in a brand-new pipe network to replace your existing pipes.
-You may be thinking, “gee, how do I know if I need that and is that really necessary?”.
+Whole-house repiping is putting in a brand-new pipe network to replace your existing pipes.
+You may be thinking, “How do I know if I need that, and is that really necessary?”

 Rust in your water is the number one sign that the pipes in your home are corroded and causing issues.
 The majority of homes built before 1981 use galvanized pipes in their plumbing systems.
 Over time, galvanized pipes deteriorate from the inside out.
 That means you can’t see by looking at the pipe what’s really going on.
 Very often, over time, rust builds up inside the pipe.
 This rust prevents water from flowing freely.
 Your pipe may look the same size on the outside, but it can only transfer part of the water it should.

-Does your home have lead pipes?
+- Lead Pipes: Does your home have lead pipes?
 Believe it or not, some very old homes out there still have lead pipes.
-Lead presents some serious potential health risks and should be replaced.
+Lead presents some serious health risks and should be replaced.